 If you’ve travelled anywhere in India, you’ve probably seen how our hill stations and tourist hubs are littered with discarded Bisleri and Aquafina bottles.
 Picking them up and throwing them into a trash can is not enough – only 2% of these bottles are recycled globally.
 The rest will take atleast 500 years to decompose.
 Doesn’t that suck for our earth?

-Like every other traveller, I’m guilty of having purchased mineral water bottles in my earliest travel days; what alternative do I have for safe drinking water?
+Like every other traveller, I’m guilty of having purchased mineral water bottles in my earliest travel days.
+How can I embrace plastic free living on the road?
+What single use plastic alternatives do I have for safe drinking water?
 I always wondered.
 Turns out, the alternatives are aplenty, only if we decided to commit to not buying plastic bottles.

 Durable water bottle + filtered water: I swear by this easy solution, not just in India but around the world, on public transport, even in hotels.
 It is easy to buy a good-looking, durable, BPA-free water bottle and keep it in your backpack at all times.
 Over years of travelling, I’ve almost never had trouble refilling my bottle with clean, filtered water – at homestays, guesthouses, hotels, restaurants, cafes or a local’s home – and it’s mostly free!
 That’s a lot of plastic bottles (and money) saved.